CaptainCrowbar/prion-lib/rs-core/serial.md

 `from_json()`) for a user defined `struct` or `class` type.
 Each function takes a JSON object, the user defined object to be serialized or deserialized, a string identifying the type, and one or more pairs containing a data member pointer and the name of that member.

-If the type name argument is an empty string, the unqualified name of the type will be used instead.
-The deserialization function (`json_to_struct()`) will throw `std::invalid_argument` if the input JSON value is not a JSON object (associative array), if it has no `"_type"` field, or if the `"_type"` field does not match the given type name.
+The `struct_to_json()` function will add a `"_type"` field to the JSON object if the type name supplied is not empty.
+For both functions, if the type name is `"*"`, the unqualified name of the type will be used instead.

+The `json_to_struct()` function will throw `std::invalid_argument` if the input JSON value is not a JSON object (associative array).
+If the type name is not empty, it will also check that the JSON object has a `"_type"` field that matches the given name.

 Example: